Bill of Rights

 Education Minnesota has drafted an ESP Bill of Rights to build up and support education support professionals throughout Minnesota.
 The Bill of Rights includes proposals considered in the 2019 legislative session and items we will be working on in future sessions:

 - Provide up to 12 weeks of paid family and medical leave for all workers through a payroll deduction and employer tax.
-No one should have to make the choice between losing a paycheck or caring for a new child, themselves, or an aging loved one.

 - Establish reporting and transparency requirements to identify issues of concern for ESPs on the worksite.
 This could include staffing levels, pay scale, safety, fair scheduling, etc.